Procedures for Students, Faculty and Support Staff who Test Positive:

 Procedures for Students, Teachers, and Support Staff who Become Sick at School/Day Care:

-- If the nurse is screening a symptomatic student, it will be safest for them to be wearing fit tested N95 mask, eye protection with face shield or googles, gown and gloves.
+If the nurse is screening a symptomatic student, it will be safest for them to be wearing fit tested N95 mask, eye protection with face shield or googles, gown and gloves.
 With N95 masks, the user should be trained on the type of PPE required and how to don (put on) and doff (remove) it correctly and safely.
 Respirators such as N95s must be used as part of a written respiratory protection program.
-OSHA requires that N95 masks be fit tested prior to use.
+3 OSHA requires that N95 masks be fit tested prior to use.
 This is an important step to ensure a tight fit for the mask to be effective in providing protection.
 Schools should contact their LHD to determine where fit testing can be obtained in their area.
+If a fit-tested N95 respirator is not available, the next safest levels of respiratory protection include, in the following order: a non-fit-tested N95 respirator, a KN95 respirator on the FDA-approved list5, or a surgical mask.

 - safely transported home by parent or guardian as soon as possible, or